ypeikes18/Crypto-Strategy-Tracker/README.md

 The average return from investing in the S&P 500 is around 10% annually.
 Beating the market in the equity markets is notoriously hard - some would say impossible.
-Interestingly, in the crypto markets there exists a lot of oppurtunity to earn yield on investments while hedging against the downside.
+Interestingly, in the crypto markets there exists a lot of opportunity to earn yield that beats the S&P while hedging against the downside.
 This project will allow users to view the current and historical yields for some of these strategies.